CI/CD Pipeline: What, Why & How to Build The Best One

 Katalon is one of the most comprehensive solutions which can cover a wide range of automation requirements mentioned above.

-Katalon Studio supports all popular end-to-end testing types: Web, API, Mobile, and Desktop testing.
+Katalon supports all popular end-to-end testing types: Web, API, Mobile, and Desktop testing.
 The tool offers a robust execution mechanism with parallel testing for the diversified environment from local to cloud services.
 Katalon also provides automated environment infrastructure that eventually, you would not need to manage their own server.

 What makes a good CI/CD pipeline